cirens-utd/turtlebot_controller/src/agent_control/readme.md

 - sync_move (default: False)            # Not implemented yet.
 Will make all the nodes move in synce with each other
 - desination_tolerance (default: 0.01)  # How far away from the target before we are considered to be at goal
 - angle_tolerance (default: 0.1)        # How far away from the angle we can be and still considered at target
+- at_goal_historisis                    # After reaching goal, how far the new goal needs to go before starting back up
+- restricted_area                       # Boolean to restrict where the robot can move into on a planed move
+- restricted_x_min                      # The lowest x value that the robot will go to
+- restricted_x_max                      # The highest x value that the robot will go to
+- restricted_y_min                      # The lowest y value the robot will go to
+- restricted_y_max                      # The highest y value the robot will go to
 - laser_avoid (default: True)           # Use lidar to avoid obsticles
 - laser_distance (default: 0.5)         # How close the lidar can see an item before it stops and avoids it
 - laser_delay (default: 5)              # When avoiding, the robot will delay this amount of seconds (not, when avoiding a neighbor, the higher number robot will wait 2x this number)